Jim Croce: So Many Songs, So Little Time

 The Crash

-Croce and his band had just finished a gig at Northwestern State University in Nachitoches, LA, and boarded a chartered plane to get to the next show in Sherman, TX.
+Croce and his band had just finished a gig at Northwestern State University in Natchitoches, LA, and boarded a chartered plane to get to the next show in Sherman, TX.
 The twin-engine plane crashed immediately after clipping a pecan tree at the end of the runway.
 It was the only tree in the area and the pilot somehow failed to gain sufficient altitude to clear it.

 The day after Croce died at age 30, the single, “I Got a Name,” was released as previously planned.
 The song was an immediate Top 10 hit and shot up to number one by the end of 1973.

 “I Got a Name” has two distinctions.
 One, it was the only Jim Croce hit not written by Croce himself.
-Two, it became just the third posthumous number one hit of the rock era.
+Two, it became just the third posthumous number-one hit of the rock era.
 The other two: “(Sitting On) The Dock of the Bay” by Otis Redding and Janis Joplin’s “Me and Bobby McGee.”

 That’s good company he keeps.